ZeroGravitasIndeed/zg_swtor_tools/README.md

 # ZeroGravitas's SWTOR Tools
-A Blender Add-on with a miscellanea of tools to use on **Star Wars: The Old Republic** MMO's assets.
+A Blender Add-on with a miscellanea of tools to use on **Star Wars: The Old Republic**'s game assets.
 It will grow on features as new ones happen to occur to me 😛.
 Quality of code is… petrifying.
 Still, it works, kindasorta.

 ## Installation